jangnezda/cuely-backend/README.md

 informative and showing the data that is up to date.

 Cuely backend is a Python/Django app that uses MySql to store data and Redis + Celery for worker queues.
 Aside from using workers to sync cloud app accounts, backend is also used for user management, oauth sessions and api for Cuely search app.
-Experience with Python, Django and Celery is expected to work comfortably with the code and environemnt.
+Experience with Docker, Python, Django and Celery is expected to work comfortably with the code and environemnt.

 The search index is not part of the backend.
 Instead, [Algolia](https://www.algolia.com) is used by Cuely service.
 It is pretty trivial to replace Algolia